eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-1-4.md

 All static files **must** be created with code and also stored as `.svg` file within your product repository.
 After a committers [decision](https://github.com/eclipse-tractusx/sig-infra/discussions/19) there are 2 languages accepted, either [PUML](https://plantuml.com/en/) or [Mermaid](https://mermaid.js.org/).
 These code files (`.puml`,`.mmd`,`mermaid`) and static `.svg` files **must** be stored within the `docs/static` folder.
+In addition to this you can integrate mermaid diagrams also directly into your markdown files as code snippets.

 This includes: